 If it’s your first time to take on a remodeling project, it’s normal to feel a little anxiety.
 You certainly have a lot of questions in mind like the cost, the amount of time necessary to get the job done, and the problems that might arise in between.
 Knowing what to expect will help lessen your fears while allowing you to be more prepared in handling anything that may come.
 Below are some things you can expect during your home remodeling projects.

 Dirt and dust.
 There are a few ways to control dust and dirt from accumulating in non-construction areas of your home.
 You can use a compression-fit temporary wall to close off the construction area from other parts of your home.
 Another way is running an air filtering system that can pull the dust from the air.
-Otherwise, you can also hang a plastic sheet over the doorways that lead to the construction area, the cabinets and pantry doors too to keep the dust and dirt out of your food.
+Otherwise, you can also hang a plastic sheet over the doorways that lead to the construction area, the cabinets and pantry doors too to keep the dust and dirt out of your bard.

 Noise.
 This is something you couldn’t control unlike dirt and dust.
 Noise will become incessant therefore, if you want to sleep, you better find another place.
 And unless your office or working area is far from home, don’t consider working from home too because you certainly won’t be able to concentrate.